 Rear Adm.
 Shawn E. Duane is a native of Port, Washington.
 He graduated from the State University of New York at Binghamton and earned his commission from Aviation Officer Candidate School in 1989.
-Duane was designated a naval aviator in 1991.
+Duane was designated a Naval aviator in 1991.
 He holds a master’s degree in Joint Warfare from the U.S. Air Force, Air Command and Staff College and is joint qualified.

-Flying the S-3B Viking, Duane deployed with Sea Control Squadron (VS) 32 embarked aboard USS America (CV-66) and USS George Washington (CVN-73) to the Persian Gulf, Mediterranean and Adriatic in support of Operations Deliberate Force and Southern Watch.
+Flying the S-3B Viking, Duane deployed with Sea Control Squadron 32 (VS-32) embarked aboard USS AMERICA (CV-66) and USS George Washington (CVN-73) to the Persian Gulf, Mediterranean and Adriatic Seas in support of Operations Deliberate Force and Southern Watch.

-In 1997, he transferred to Training Squadron (VT) 86 as an advanced instructor pilot at Naval Air Station (NAS) Pensacola.
-In 2000 he transitioned to the reserve component and served as the executive officer of VT-4 Squadron Augment Unit (SAU) and then commanding officer of the VT-10 “Wildcats”.
+In 1997, he transferred to Training Squadron Eighty-Six (VT-86) as an advanced instructor pilot at Naval Air Station Pensacola.
+In 2000 he transitioned to the reserve component and served as the executive officer of VT-4 Squadron Augment Unit (SAU) and then commanding officer of the VT-10 “Wildcats” SAU.

-Subsequent command tours include Navy Reserve (NR) Commander Naval Forces Europe and Africa/U.S. 6th Fleet Maritime Partnership Program Det.
-413 and NR Commander Strike Force Training- Atlantic in Norfolk, Virginia.
-Non-command tours include 6th Fleet Det.
-802 where he specialized in maritime exercises in North Africa.
-Duane served as the deputy commander, for Navy Region Southeast Reserve Component which supports over 8,500 Reserve component sailors in the region.
+Subsequent command tours include Naval Reserve (NR) Commander Naval Forces Europe and Africa/U.S. 6th Fleet Maritime Partnership Program Detachment 413 and NR Commander Strike Force Training- Atlantic in Norfolk, Virginia.
+Non-command tours include U.S. 6th Fleet Detachment 802 and service as the deputy commander, for Navy Region Southeast Reserve Component.

-Duane’s recent deployed experience includes a 2014 assignment as chief of staff for Combined Joint Task Force- Horn of Africa (CJTF-HOA), based in Djibouti, Africa.
+Duane’s deployed experience includes a 2014 assignment as chief of staff for Combined Joint Task Force- Horn of Africa (CJTF-HOA), based in Djibouti, Africa.
 Selected for Flag Officer in 2016, Duane served as vice commander for US Naval Forces Europe/Africa-U.S. 6th Fleet based in Naples, Italy.

-Duane has flown over 6,000 flight hours in various military aircraft and accumulated 349 carrier arrested landings.
-He has been awarded the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal (two awards), Air Medal, as well as various campaign and unit awards.
+Duane has flown over 6,000 flight hours in various military aircraft and accumulated 349 carrier arrested landings and a single bolter.
+He has been awarded the Defense Superior Service Medal, Legion of Merit (3 awards), Meritorious Service Medal (2 awards), Air Medal, and various campaign and unit awards.